 A structured economic model is adhered to throughout and as such this course provides a solid basis for both strategic and tactical asset allocation decisions as well as macroeconomic forecasting.

-The course will be entirely delivered on an educational portal online, where you will have access to four video lectures and the learning material needed to go through each lecture’s content.
+Delivery and support: The course will be entirely delivered on an educational portal online, where you will have access to video lectures and the learning material needed to go through each lecture’s content.

 You will be supported online by the IIMR team throughout the course.
 In addition, there will be set dates where you will be able to have a tutorial session with the IIMR staff.
 The date and time of this varies; please contact us for further details.

 The course will require approximately 30 hours of reading, independent study and essay writing.